Skip to content

 Back to Blog

-high severity June 05, 2026 · scope unconfirmed
+high severity June 05, 2026 · 3 min read Unverified claim — what this is

 Cambridge Mobile TelematicNEW Listed by coinbasecartel Ransomware Group

-[AI generated] Cambridge Mobile Telematics (CMT) is a US-based telematics technology company headquartered in Cambridge, Massachusetts.
+Cambridge Mobile Telematics (CMT) is a US-based telematics technology company headquartered in Cambridge, Massachusetts.
 It develops mobile sensing and data analytics platforms that measure driving behavior to improve road safety and reduce vehicle crashes.
 Its technology is used by insurers, rideshare companies, and fleets to assess risk and reward safe driving through usage-based insurance and fleet management solutions.

-On June 5, 2026, the ransomware group known as CoinbaseCartel added Cambridge Mobile Telematics to its public leak site, confirming that internal files had been exfiltrated from the Massachusetts-based company whose driving-behavior data powers insurance and fleet-safety programs used by millions of drivers.
+On June 5, 2026, the ransomware group known as CoinbaseCartel added Cambridge Mobile Telematics to its public leak site, claiming that internal files had been exfiltrated from the Massachusetts-based company whose driving-behavior data powers insurance and fleet-safety programs used by millions of drivers.

 Public reporting indicates the incident began as a ransomware attack in which attackers gained access to CMT’s internal systems and removed sensitive files.
 The company, headquartered in Cambridge, Massachusetts, develops mobile-sensing technology that collects telematics data from smartphones and vehicle sensors to score driving habits.
 Available reporting describes the exposed material as internal files; the exact volume and full list of records remain unconfirmed.
 No specific victim count for individuals has been published, yet the nature of CMT’s business means driver profiles, insurance customer details, and operational data linked to real people are likely present.
 The group set a public deadline for publication or negotiation, a standard part of its playbook.